MicrosoftDocs/azure-stack-docs/azure-stack/hci/concepts/datacenter-firewall-overview.md

 ## How Datacenter Firewall works

-You enable and configure Datacenter Firewall by creating access control lists (ACLs) that get applied to a virtual subnet or a network interface.
+You enable and configure Datacenter Firewall by creating access control lists (ACLs) that get applied to a subnet or a network interface.
 Firewall policies are enforced at the vSwitch port of each tenant virtual machine (VM).
-The policies are pushed through the tenant portal, and the Network Controller distributes them to all applicable hosts.
+The policies are pushed through the tenant portal, and [Network Controller](network-controller-overview.md) distributes them to all applicable hosts.
+You can also use Windows Admin Center to configure and manage ACLs.

-When deployed and offered as a service by a Cloud Service Provider (CSP), tenant administrators can install and configure firewall policies to help protect their virtual networks from unwanted traffic originating from Internet and intranet networks.
+When deployed and offered as a service by a Cloud Service Provider (CSP), tenant administrators can install and configure firewall policies to help protect their virtual networks from unwanted traffic originating from internet and intranet networks.

 :::image type="content" source="media/datacenter-firewall/multitenantfirewalloverview2.png" alt-text="Datacenter Firewall in the network stack" border="false":::

-The service provider administrator or the tenant administrator can manage Datacenter Firewall policies via the Network Controller and the northbound APIs.
+The service provider administrator or the tenant administrator can manage Datacenter Firewall policies via Network Controller and the northbound APIs.

 ## Advantages for Cloud Service Providers